Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-The repository contains pre-trained model and code for visualizing deep neural decisoin forest.
-(This repository is a beta version with more comments to write.)
+The repository contains pre-trained model and code for visualizing deep neural decisoin forest (This repository is a beta version with more comments to write).
 For now only classification models are released and you can contact me if you are interested in the regression models.

 <div align="center">
     <img src="images/mnist_results.png">